Public Policy & International Affairs (PPIA) Junior Summer Institute Fellowship Program

 • Third-year students

-• Intent to pursue a Master’s in public policy and/or international affairs
+• Intent to pursue a master’s in public policy and/or international affairs

 Selection Criteria: